bnbarak/openai-agent-sdk/README.md

 - **🤝 Agents as tools / Handoffs**: A powerful mechanism for coordinating and delegating work across multiple agents.
 - **🔒 Guardrails**: Run input validation and safety checks in parallel with agent execution, and fail fast when checks do not pass.
 - **🔧 Function tools**: Turn any Java function into a tool with automatic schema generation and validation.
+- **🌐 Hosted tools**: Built-in support for OpenAI hosted tools like web search and image generation.
 - **TBD: MCP server tool calling**: Built-in MCP server tool integration that works the same way as function tools.
 - **💾 Sessions**: A persistent memory layer for maintaining working context within an agent loop.
 - **🙋 Human in the loop**: Built-in mechanisms for involving humans across agent runs.